Bridge over Troubled Water: Side two

 "Baby Driver", an uptempo and happy rock and roll song, already released as a B-side of "The Boxer", tells about a boy who lives a comfortable life in a protected home, but who searches for adventures and one day decides to have his first sexual experience.
 The recording features car noises, Beach Boys–like singing parts and absurd syllables.
 Edgar Wright's 2017 action comedy film Baby Driver is named after the song, which is played at the end credits.

 Simon wrote "The Only Living Boy in New York" while Garfunkel was filming in Mexico; it is about the resulting isolation he felt in New York.
 In an interview with SongTalk, Simon guessed that 12 to 15 voices were used to record the "aaah"s, while Garfunkel said that he proposed those lines, stating "It's us around eight times screaming, and we mixed it down very softly ...
 I started getting into open-mouth harmony, in a very loud, strident way.
 We were screaming at the top of our lungs and inside an echo chamber.
 I remember that day that Dylan dropped by to visit.
 We came out of the booth after all this screaming, and there he was."

 "Why Don't You Write Me", deals with separation from Simon's wife in a jungle.
 In this song Simon experimented with the nascent genre of reggae for the first time, a style he later explored in his solo career, most notably in "Mother and Child Reunion".

-Following the end of filming of Catch-22 in October, the first performance of their tour took place in Ames, Iowa.
-The concert included the Everly Brothers' "Bye Bye Love", backed by the audience's hand clapping.
-Simon & Garfunkel were fascinated with its sound, so they repeated it a second time for a recording; while the first try failed, they liked the second attempt and included the latter on Bridge over Troubled Water.
-The US leg of the tour ended in the sold-out Carnegie Hall on November 27.
-Three days later, their show Songs of America was broadcast on CBS just one time on November 30, 1969, after which it was banned.
-After numerous fan letters suggesting that they not intervene in politics but simply continue doing music, the duo did not release any similar TV specials.
+The Everly Brothers' "Bye Bye Love" had been recorded live, but Simon, Garfunkel, and Halee were not satisfied with the performances.
+The song was subsequently recorded in the studio and the recording played to various audiences to clap along to.
 "Bye Bye Love" became a farewell song and a sign of a new career.

 The album's final song, "Song for the Asking," represents an "olive branch" extended by the duo to each other and holding open the possibility of reconciliation and further collaboration.
 The song starts with the applauses of the previous song cross-fading into it.